A painful beauty: The history of foot binding in ancient China

 In the early 20th century, foot binding finally began to decline in China as the country modernized and Western ideas of women's rights began to influence Chinese society.

-The practice was officially banned in 1912, but it continued in some rural areas for several more decades.
+The practice was officially banned in 1912 by the newly established Republic of China, but enforcement was weak, and it continued in some rural areas for several more decades.